John Batman: Move to Tasmania

-In December 1821, John and his younger brother Henry journeyed to Van Diemen's Land (now known as Tasmania) to settle on land in the north-east near Ben Lomond become a grazier.
+In December 1821, John and his younger brother Henry journeyed to Van Diemen's Land (now known as Tasmania) to settle on land in the north-east, near Ben Lomond, to become a grazier.
 He acquired "Kingston", a property said to be "...large in acreage and poor agriculturally,...".

 In early 1826 Batman captured the bushranger Matthew Brady, resulting in an additional grant of land by the government.

 Brady had been wounded in the leg in a conflict with the authorities, but got away safely.
 Batman went out unarmed on his own in search of Brady, and found him quite accidentally.
 He saw a man limping in the bush near a shallow creek, and hastened forward to him.
 It was Brady.
 He induced Brady to surrender and return with him.
 The outlaw was ill and suffering much pain, and did as he was asked.
 Brady was duly handed over to authorities at Launceston Gaol and later sentenced to death.
 He was hanged at Hobart.